Engineering biology to produce chemicals and materials

 CRISPR-Cas transcriptional programs

 Dramatic successes in bioproduction have been achieved through extensive and laborious efforts to optimize pathway functions and re-engineer multi-gene regulatory networks in microbial hosts.
 To increase the speed and efficacy with which complex, multi-gene expression programs can be created, we need methods to easily target and manipulate individual genes.
 The recent development of the CRISPR-Cas system as an engineering platform has resulted in widely-used tools for programmable transcriptional inhibition (CRISPRi) and activation (CRISPRa).
 Importantly, these approaches can be applied to target multiple genes based on predictable Watson-Crick base pairing by expressing guide RNAs (gRNAs) for each gene of interest.
 We have developed architectures for expressing multiple gRNAs to build synthetic information processing circuits and created strategies to perform CRISPRa and CRISPRi concurrently and independently in bacteria the same way as in yeast.
-We have also established new design rules suggesting that dynamic, multi-gene CRISPR-Cas transcriptional networks and systems will soon be achievable.
+We have also established new design rules showing that dynamic, multi-layer CRISPR-Cas transcriptional networks and systems are achievable.
 Combining such tools with our aptamer-based technologies for high-throughput screens and for dynamic genetic control will create capabilities for rapidly identifying efficient bioproduction programs.

 Quantitative RNA aptamer device design

 In an era of genome-scale DNA assembly, there remains a striking lack of technologies for designing biological systems to meet targeted functional criteria.
 We have formulated design-driven approaches that combine mechanistic modeling and kinetic RNA folding simulations to engineer static and dynamic, metabolite-controlled genetic regulators with quantitatively-predictable functions.
 We have also shown that RNA aptamer-based biosensors can be engineered using a novel approach for multi-state RNA folding design.
 The resulting devices can measure metabolic production directly from engineered microbial cultures.
 This new class of biosensors can be used to optimize bioproduction using high-throughput analysis and data driven workflows.
-Ultimately, we hope the further development of our work in RNA engineering may permit the fully-rational design of RNA aptamer devices for customized biosensing or genetic control
+Ultimately, we hope the further development of our work in RNA engineering may permit the fully-rational design of RNA aptamer devices for customized biosensing or genetic control.

 Cell-free synthetic biology